CrushedPixel/margo/README.md

 		return margo.OK(gin.H{
 			"message": qp.Message,
 		})
-	})

-	// register ExampleQueryParams struct for binding to this endpoint endpoint.QueryParams = ExampleQueryParams{}
+	}).SetQueryParamsModel(ExampleQueryParams{}) // register ExampleQueryParams struct for binding to this endpoint

-	// register endpoint to server
+	// register endpoint with application
-	s.Register(endpoint)

-	s.Run("127.0.0.1:8080")
+	a.Endpoint(endpoint)

+	a.Run("127.0.0.1:8080")
 }

 func usingGin() {